IBM/watson-assistant-app-connect/README.md

 9. If you wish to deploy to IBM Cloud you require the IBM Cloud CLI.
 See https://console.bluemix.net/docs/cli/index.html for details of how to install the CLI.
 It is not essential to deploy to IBM Cloud to test the application.

-## To use a Cloud Function
+## To use a Cloud function

-Note you can call a cloud function from a Watson Assistant service in US South or Germany only.
+Note: You can call a cloud function from a Watson Assistant service in US South or Germany only.
 Watson Assistant uses the cloud function that is hosted in the same location only.
-Therefore if you are using Watson Assistant in US South, create the cloud function in US South.
-If you are using Watson Assistant in Germany, create the cloud function in Germany.
+Therefore if you are using Watson Assistant in US South, you'd create the cloud function in US South.
+If you are using Watson Assistant in Germany, you'd create the cloud function in Germany.

-To run with cloud function, from the IBM Cloud Functions console, create a new cloud action in a new package, with a runtime of NodeJS 8 with the code in `resources/cloud_actions/appconnect.js`.
+To run with a cloud function, from the IBM Cloud Functions console, [create a new cloud action](https://console.bluemix.net/openwhisk/create) in a new package, with a runtime of NodeJS (same version as the prereq install) with the code in `resources/cloud_actions/appconnect.js`.
 In the example workspace the cloud action name is `InvokeAppConnect` in the package `invoke`.

 Note in the code, the action calls the URL in `action.url`, and this URL is hardcoded to a specific App Connect flow which has been deployed as an API.
 The App Connect flow takes the customer ID `id` as a parameter at the end of the URL, for example `https://service.eu.apiconnect.ibmcloud.com/gws/apigateway/api/ca7abf0d8124dc18c0b8cc4f57f20307d3326ae5543d8f71f2ed63c09a14804d/ZJ1eYw/Customer/${id}`.
 You must deploy your App Connect flow as an API and replace this URL with the URL for your App Connect flow.